esp-rs/book/src/writing-your-own-application/no-std-applications/understanding-esp-template.md

 ```

-Before going further lets see what these files are for.
+Before going further let's see what these files are for.

 - [.gitignore]
     - tells `git` which folders and files to ignore